 However, if you can’t watch an MLB game somewhere on TV, don’t expect to be able to catch it via MLB TV.
 All the usual blackout rules still apply when it comes to video streams.
 (You can, however, listen to any MLB game via MLB TV regardless of blackouts.)

-The longer you wait to buy a season pass, the less you’ll have to pay.
-In June, MLB TV lowered the premium subscription fee to $99.99 and by the time September rolled around the price had dropped all the way to $3.99.
-Now that the 2017 season is over, you can watch replays and pore over stats for $24.99.
+The longer you wait to buy a season pass, the less you’ll have to pay, which makes sense, given that you’ll be missing out on part of the MLB season.
+For example, in June of 2017, MLB TV lowered the premium subscription fee to $99.99 and by the time September rolled around the price had dropped all the way to $3.99.

 New features for 2017